top of page

 LOOK INTO LOW-INCOME PROGRAMS

 Depending on their financial situation, their parents may qualify for Medicaid, a government program that provides healthcare coverage to low-income individuals and families.
-Medicaid coverage and rules vary from state to state.
+Medicaid coverage and rules vary by state.

 MAYBE CONSIDER MEDICARE SAVINGS PROGRAMS